Asynchronous Mental Health and Connecting Now

 If you ask that the documents shared between LaRose and you in the server be shared to another medical provider, this will be done, as a matter of medical records releases.
 Along with that, a link to this page as a matter of disclosure, would be included and or this content will be incorporated into your signed documentation upon subscribing.
 Such information would be considered “informed consent” (particularly if you sign – and in the set up you will be asked to do so) and it will help the receiving provider know the context in which services were provided.

 With the practice of LaRose medical records requests are made via digital releases and signatures in the encrypted server.
 And because of the server technology the entire file can be generated with the click of a button in PDF form encrypted and protected (to be sent electronically) or via traditional means, such as mail and fax.
 Records requests from the asynchronous model would include all records in your file: secure emails, shared journals, digital forms completed by you, etc. Shared files from LaRose to you are not included in sent records; these titles are referenced in the notes such that a receiving party would know that materials commonly called “psychoeducational information” was a part of the communications.

 For persons wishing to have expert summaries these are available for a fee (see prices and fees under the resources tab).
 Again, these would generally NOT be done for clients who were only be supported via asynchronous services.

 - How can I get Started?

-Click the Schedule Now buttons here on the site, follow the prompts and you’ll be notified when to log back into the server!
+Click the Schedule Now buttons here on every page of the site, follow the prompts and you’ll be in the server – your own digital entry way to my practice!
 If you have general questions feel free to text the cell phone listed on the contact screen or send a message now through the site!